front-commerce/developers.front-commerce.com/source/docs/essentials/create-a-business-component.md

 ---
 id: create-a-business-component
 title: Create a Business Component
 description: In this section, we will build a Business Component.
-The core concept is the same than creating an UI component.
+The core concept is the same as creating a UI component.
 ---

 In Front Commerce we have separated our components in two categories: the [**UI**